RevolutionPi/revpi-hat-eeprom/docs/JSON-Format.md

 ### _include_ property

 The **include** property has 2 versions.
 It's either a string that gives the name of the template to include or an object.
 The allowed properties of the template are only **version**, **eeprom_data_version**, and **gpiobanks**.
-The version properties need to match the version properties of the definition that includes the template.
+The **version** property needs to match the **version** property of the definition that includes the template.

+If a property is given in both the template and the base file, the property of the base file is taken.
+Including a template with the **include** property is invalid if all fields in the template are already specified in the base file.

 ## Validate own JSON files